 So we launched the retail brand from Urban Tadka.
-There were five ready to eat meals, just heat it up and serve.
+There were five ready to eat meals, just heat it up and serve — great on their own or atop some basmati rice.
 It was very popular during the pandemic, we got into Legends Haul and Fresh Prep too.

 Coho: Branding is one of the biggest challenges that new businesses face.
 Can you share your experience with us?

 Tushar: Where we’re at with the business now, is we’re working on making branding changes to our products.
 When we first started, we didn’t have that much money to get a printed bag, as it costs a lot of money to get it in from China.
 Back then, we ordered 50,000 bags that came printed from China.
 Slowly, we started to realize that the margins are small in retail, so you need to order packaging at low cost and sell your products at a higher cost.